 Katja, “Food ees first class, Ellen would like.
 Maybe we haf to kill someone else here again and she can haf peerfect steak filet.”

 With the gratuity, they manage to rack up a five hundred dollar dinner for two.
 They took a cab over, one back, no point in risking a DUI, a taxi is far cheaper than an arrest.
-It’s nine thirty, they take an hour for gentle intimacies then to sleep.
+It’s nine thirty, they take time for gentle intimacies then to sleep.

 By eight in the morning, the twins are cruising the prof’s street.
 Garage doors are down and they can’t tell anything about activity inside the house.
-It is flanked by two homes, and backs up against another, no way to creep around back and get a peek inside.
-The windows of the SUV Katya rented are tinted dark, and as per procedure, the plates are not the rental plates.
+Flanked by two homes, and backs up against another, no way to creep around back and get a peek inside.
+The windows of the SUV Katya rented are tinted dark, and as per procedure the plates are not the rental plates.

 Same routine as yesterday, sit for a while, drive around, wait.
 Just after nine the garage door with Jerry’s car rolls open, he backs out to the street and heads to the freeway.